joolstorrentecalo/gitlab-foss/doc/user/project/integrations/webhook_events.md

 > - [Enabled on GitLab.com](https://gitlab.com/gitlab-org/gitlab/-/issues/439379) in GitLab 16.11.
 > - [Generally available](https://gitlab.com/gitlab-org/gitlab/-/issues/454642) in GitLab 16.11.
 Feature flag `access_token_webhooks` removed.

-Two access token expiration events are generated:

-- Seven days before a [project or group access token](../../../security/token_overview.md) expires.
+An access token event is triggered when a [project or group access token](../../../security/token_overview.md) will expire in seven days or less.
-- One day before the token expires.

 The available values for `event_name` in the payload are:

-- `expiring_access_token`
+- `expiring`

 Request header: